innopolis-devops/labs/app_python/PYTHON.md

 - Use `.dockerignore` to avoid bringing extra files into the container (such as markdown files and virtual environment).

 - Use [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) to run Flask application and [nginx](https://www.nginx.com) as a reverse proxy to it.

+- Use [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) or similar templating tools to create flexible templates for web pages.

 ## Linters